-Another company guilty of wage theft has avoided court action, after the Fair Work Ombudsman agreed to enter into an Enforceable Undertaking instead.
+Another company guilty of wage theft has avoided court action, after Fair Work let them off the hook.

-Sydney-based labour hire company, Cherries Farm Employment Agency Pty Ltd, and its director Ms Hsin-Jung Hsieh, agreed to sign the EU after admitting to underpaying a Chinese worker $12,933.
+Labour hire company Cherries Farm Employment Agency and its director Ms Hsin-Jung Hsieh admitted underpaying a Chinese worker $12,933.

-The worker had been employed to sort and pack vegetables between July 2017 and April last year.
+The company employed the woman to sort and pack vegetables between July 2017 and April last year.

-Cherries Farm paid the woman $15 an hour in cash, when she was entitled to receive $23.51 an hour, and up to $35.27 on Saturdays and up to $47.02 for overtime hours.
+Cherries Farm paid her $15 an hour in cash, despite the relevant award stipulating $23.51 an hour, up to $35.27 on Saturdays and up to $47.02 for overtime hours.

-Cherries Farm also gave Fair Work inspectors false and misleading records to disguise the unlawful cash payments.
+The company also provided Fair Work inspectors with false and misleading records to cover up the unlawful cash payments.

-Cherries Farm will also make a payment of $5,000 to the Commonwealth Government’s Consolidated Revenue Fund.
+Finally, Cherries Farm will make a contrition payment of $5,000 to the Commonwealth Government’s Consolidated Revenue Fund.